- TH 251 Sacraments

 - TH 256 Religions of Asia

-I am a systematic theologian who utilizes Daoist thought to inspire new interpretations of Christian revelation.
-Two events attract my attention: Creation and Resurrection.
+I am a systematic theologian who looks to Daoist thought to inspire new interpretations of Christian revelation.
+Two events attract my attention: Creation and resurrection.
 What are the theological implications of the world created good?
 What does Christian spirituality look like when we allow the Earth and the Cosmos into our lives with God?
 After Creation, the most remarkable event is the Resurrection.
-God found part of Creation, the body, important enough to resurrect and to promise humanity eternal life--body and soul.
-How do we live the present in light of that future promise?
-What does the Resurrection mean for our bodies?
+God found part of Creation, the body, important enough to resurrect and to promise humanity eternal life.
+How do we live the present in light of that future promise of bodily resurrection?
+What does the resurrection mean for our bodies?
 These questions draw me into the areas of theological anthropology, as well as practical and sacramental theology, but my approach is comparative.

 Directed Study Projects

-Students who conduct research projects with me usually have an interest in Asian religions, interreligious dialogue, and comparative theology.
+Students who conduct research projects with me have an interest in Asian religions, interreligious dialogue, or comparative theology.
 Such study is a response to the call of Vatican II to discover how the Holy Spirit might be working through other religions.
 In order to do so, students will have to approach their research in the spirit of the first command of the Rule of St. Benedict: "Listen."
-Students can expect that their studies will prepare them for a time when the religions of the world are meeting each other with great urgency.
+Students can expect that their studies will prepare them for a world where religions are meeting each other with great frequency and urgency.

 In Good Company: The Body and Divinization in the Thought of Pierre Teilhard de Chardin, SJ and Daoist Xiao Yingsou.
 2015, Leiden: Brill.